PANEL ATTORNEY QUALIFICATIONS

 or conflict basis.
 Counsel should be familiar with SDAP’s

 procedures for each form of assignment.
-Regardless of the
+In assisted cases, Regardless of the

 nature of your appointment, you must serve SDAP with all of